Go to AAD Home

 Applicants must be prepared to upload the following documents:

-• State society advocacy background – A complete background includes the history of the society’s advocacy efforts and related activities, and a description of both the level of involvement of the society’s leadership and the level of support from the general membership.
-Narratives should delineate such details as key society members dedicated to advocacy, state society’s political action committee activities, and attendance at grassroots and advocacy training sessions — through the AADA or other sources, and the state society executive director’s attendance at the State Society Executive Conference held in conjunction with the AAD Annual Meeting.
+• State society advocacy background – A complete background includes the history of the society’s advocacy efforts and related activities and a description of both the level of involvement of the society’s leadership and the level of support from the general membership.
+This background should delineate such details as key society members dedicated to advocacy, state society’s political action committee activities, attendance at grassroots and advocacy training sessions — through the AADA or other sources, and the state society executive director’s attendance at the State Society Executive Conference held in conjunction with the AAD Annual Meeting.
 Please include all other advocacy objectives for the upcoming legislative session.

 • Advocacy plan – An advocacy plan is a detailed explanation of the society’s specific goals and objectives, and the activities planned to meet those goals and objectives.
-This portion of the narrative should include such things as discussion of the project timeline, advocacy tools, collaborating/supportive organizations (i.e. state medical society), anticipated outcomes, anticipated challenges/difficulties, and political climate (e.g. strength of legislative sponsor, support from committee chair, partisan issues).
+This should include such things as discussion of the project timeline, advocacy tools, collaborating/supportive organizations (i.e. state medical society), anticipated outcomes, anticipated challenges/difficulties, and political climate (e.g. strength of legislative sponsor, support from committee chair, partisan issues).
 If applicable, please also include any information on the qualifications of key personnel, including contract lobbyists.
 Please describe the likelihood of success if the grant is awarded.

 2. List of current and upcoming society officers.